tomgco/bosco/README.md

 ```

-To then access the html fragments for PC, it follows a simple convention:
+To then access the html fragments for [compoxure](https://github.com/TSLEducation/compoxure), it follows a simple convention:

 ```
 <cdn>/<environment>/<build>/<type>/<tag>.<fragmentType>.<js|css|html|map|txt>